Building Location-Aware Applications

 Location data reveals patterns: where people live, work, visit regularly.
 Protect accordingly:

 - Encryption: TLS for transmission, encryption at rest for storage.
+See security and operations for our standard approach.

 Breach risk: A location data breach is particularly sensitive.
 Historical location data can reveal home addresses, workplace, daily routines, and personal associations.
 The reputational and legal exposure from a location data breach exceeds that of many other data types.